 The process of transformation means we cannot side step discomfort, we must move through it.
 We cannot engage in courageous analysis and actions within our companies without understanding the realities of what inequity really is, who we are and what our own relationship with the perpetuation of inequity may be – even when our intentions are good.
 Pedagogically, in our training, we also understand moments of cognitive discomfort to be some of the richest learning experiences.

-The analytical framework that seeks to problem-solve at the intersection is called ‘intersectionality’, a term coined by Black feminist and legal scholar Kimberle Crenshaw in 1989, though theorised for centuries before her.
+The analytical framework that seeks to problem-solve at the intersection is called ‘intersectionality’, a term coined by Black feminist and legal scholar Kimberlé Crenshaw in 1989, though theorised for centuries before her.
 This collective theorising centres Black women.
 Crenshaw and other Black feminists’ gift has been that this framework is now used across inequities.
+In our work, we use this analytical framework as we explore sexism, racisms, colonialism, Islamophobia, cissexism, heterosexism, disablism, antisemitism and classism.
 Our clients consistently find this commitment in our approach important, because it is rooted in recognisable social realities that honour the ways inequities overlap to produce particularistic outcomes for those who live at the intersections.